 I had a couple of questions from users still using Outlook 2007, wondering if they would be able to use it with Office 365 Exchange Online.

-Yes!
-Until October 31, 2017, as long as all Outlook 2007 updates are installed, you can use Outlook 2007 to connect to Office 365 Exchange Online or the new Outlook.com (hosted on Office 365 infrastructure) as a Microsoft Exchange account.
+As long as all Outlook 2007 updates are installed, you can use Outlook 2007 to connect to Office 365 Exchange Online or the new Outlook.com (hosted on Office 365 infrastructure) as a Microsoft Exchange account.
+The quality of the connection may degrade as the servers receive updates that Outlook 2007 doesn't support, but it will work for the basic sync.

 You’ll obviously have a better experience if you are using Outlook 2013 or Outlook 2016, and you won’t be able to use the newer Exchange 2016 features that are available to Outlook 2013 and Outlook 2016 users, but the important things - your email, calendar, contacts, and tasks - will sync and the features you are familiar with will continue to work.